-The College of Nursing has established a year-long study abroad program with the University of Manchester, Manchester, England, and with King's College, London; King's is a constituent college of the University of London.
-Students in these programs spend their entire sophomore year in England.
-The courses transfer to Villanova as the Sophomore year of the nursing curriculum and students graduate on time with their classmates.
+The College of Nursing has established a year-long study abroad program with the University of Manchester, Manchester, England.
+Students in this program spend their entire sophomore year in England.
+The courses transfer to Villanova as the sophomore year of the nursing curriculum and students graduate on time with their classmates.

-The program requires some changes in the Freshman course of study; any freshman who is interested should contact the Director of the Undergraduate Nursing Program or his/her academic adviser as soon as possible.
+The program requires some changes in the freshman course of study; any freshman who is interested should contact the Director of the Undergraduate Nursing Program or his/her academic adviser as early as possible.
 A nursing major may also participate in any of the summer or semester study abroad programs approved by the University and administered by the Office of International Studies.
 However, since these are not nursing programs, students who participate need to change their course of study and may graduate later than their graduation class.
 Interested students should see the detailed discussion International Studies in the Villanova University section of this Catalog or contact the Office of International Studies, St. Augustine Center, Room 415, (phone 610-519-6412).